 2. Deliver Clear Reports with Risk-Based Prioritized Recommendations

 Reports should be easy to understand and include summary data for executives and detailed data for technical personnel.
 The penetration test report should contain a prioritized risk-based list of findings with detailed step-by-step recommendations.
 Any steps taken to exploit systems should include screenshots, where applicable.
 Your team should be able to reproduce the findings, given the steps in the report.
-The vendor should be able to provide sample, redacted reports.
-If you can't understand the report or take action on the findings, what's the point of the penetration test?
+The vendor should be able to provide a sample and redacted reports.
+If you can’t understand the report or take action on the findings, what’s the point of the penetration test?